 Speaking of whole foods and zero waste!
 The Storehouse opened at the end of 2018 and has fast become one of Perth’s best sustainable shopping destinations.
 Wall to wall spices, flours, grains and more have you covered for any bulk food needs, and they’ve also got an impressive range of cleaning and body products.
 No just zero waste, these guys are zero fuss, with a mission to make a sustainable lifestyle as straightforward as possible.

 One of the more iconic (and brutal) landmarks in the area would have to be the imposing South Fremantle Power Station.
-While you’re not allowed to go inside, it’s definitely worth checking out from the outside.
+While you’re not allowed to go inside, this abandoned behemoth is definitely worth checking out from the outside.

 McTaggart Cove, North Coogee